moneybutton/docs/docs/mb-html.md

 attribute is set to `true` the values of `data-to`, `data-amount`, `data-currency` and `data-outputs` are ignored.
 Editable buttons are able to have `OP_RETURN` using the attribute `data-op-return`.

+### data-disabled

+When this attribute is true the button is displayed in a disabled mode where it cannot be swiped.

+### data-dev-mode

+This attribute is `false` by default.
+If it is set to `true` the button becomes a dummy component.
+It doesn't execute any callback and doesn't interact with the backend at all.
+Instead it always succeeds.